 Niamh is passionate about all things Space and plans to be a future space colonist, to contribute to human space exploration as artist and communicator.
 In this capacity as Astronaut-in-Training, she recently returned from a simulated Mars mission, as artist and journalist for Crew 173, a team of six international analogue astronauts at the Mars Desert Research Station in the Utah desert.
-Later this summer she embarks on a Zero gravity flight at Star City, Moscow, exploring weightlessness on Earth and the frailties of human in the extremes.
+Later this summer she embarks on a Zero gravity flight at Star City, Moscow (see further details in the movie below), exploring weightlessness on Earth and the frailties of human in the extremes.
 And she continues to plan her next analogue mission to extreme terrains on Earth.
 She is Core Lectures Associate Chair and lecturer at the International Space University’s 2017 annual Space Studies Programme in Cork, is an 2015 alumnus of this same programme and lectured in 2016 in Humanities department activities.

 Niamh promotes STEM (science, technology, engineering & maths) careers and women in STEM in her public speaking activities and her contributions on national TV, radio, and press.
 She speaks at InspireFest this July about her dream to contribute to human space exploration as an artist and communicator.
 Other speaking events include TEDxUCD and & World Science Festival, Brisbane and Scintillating Science with Dara O’Briain during Science week 2016.